adamstark/polish-language-learning-resources/README.md

 I started with Duolingo, as I'm sure many of you have.
 As I needed to move further with the language I've found I needed ways to manage vocabulary outside of Duolingo too.

-* [Wokabulary](https://wokabulary.com) - a brilliant vocab app for Apple platforms, I use it daily ⭐
+* [Wokabulary](https://wokabulary.com) ⭐ - a brilliant vocab app for Apple platforms, I use it daily
 * [Quizlet](https://quizlet.com/)
 * [Duolingo](https://www.duolingo.com)

+## Learning with AI Chat Tools

+I have found it very useful to put things I don't understand into [Chat GPT](https://chat.openai.com/) and have them explained to me.
+This gives you the opportunity to follow up with "yeah, but why?" and get explanations.
+I have also used this to get feedback on my written work.

+Caveat: I never use this to translate large blocks of text... it could probably do it, but I would learn nothing.
+I normally work with it a sentence at a time and get specific feedback on why the sentence is in that given form.

 ## Vocabulary Lists

 * [easy-polish.com](https://easy-polish.com/en/) - many vocabulary lists (I _believe_ this is different to the EasyPolish channel mentioned above)